DLFMetadataAssessment/Sandbox/README.md

 ## Contributing via this GitHub Repository

 This is a group effort and we welcome any and all contributions.
-This information belows includes the basics to get you started with making change requests directly to this repository.
+This information below includes the basics to get you started with making change requests directly to this repository.
 If you get stuck, please contact a group member.
 We'd love to improve the documentation to make it easier for everyone to contribute.

 ## Practices for Contributing to this Repository